dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

 - Instead of an iterator defining a safe context for the whole declaration, only the iterator body could define a safe context.
-  That might be easier to implement (declarations do not need to look for `yield` in bodies during binding) but might be confusing and inconsistent (`unsafe` affects the whole declaration in other cases in the language).
+  That might be easier to implement (declarations do not need to look for `yield` in bodies during binding) and consistent in the way that bodies should not affect declarations but inconsistent in the way that `unsafe` normally affects the whole declaration.

 [definite-assignment]: https://github.com/dotnet/csharpstandard/blob/ee38c3fa94375cdac119c9462b604d3a02a5fcd2/standard/variables.md#94-definite-assignment
 [simple-names]: https://github.com/dotnet/csharpstandard/blob/ee38c3fa94375cdac119c9462b604d3a02a5fcd2/standard/expressions.md#1284-simple-names